 The wood is on London Clay, which is wonderful for tube tunnels, but maybe a bit less so if its been raining, although at the moment, it is almost entirely solid and dry.

-Although the wood is managed, it looks more wild, but here there are wide avenues mowed through the meadow offering a number of routes to the summit — of which, turning right is the best — but whichever way you go, all paths lead onwards and upwards.
+Although the wood is managed, it looks wilder, but here there are wide avenues mowed through the meadow offering a number of routes to the summit — of which, turning right is the best — but whichever way you go, all paths lead onwards and upwards.

 Paths that are deep canyons within the wildflowers and tall grasses.
 A riot of pale browns of drying grasses, lilacs, yellows and purples.